robstoll/atrium/README.md

     -- notice that you can also use a `String` for the assertion verb in case you do not care about [Internationalization](#internationalization-1)
  3. Adjust package name and `import`s and rename `expect` as desired (you can also leave it that way of course).
  4. exclude `atrium-verbs` from your dependencies.
-    Taking the setup shown in the [Installation](#installation) section, you would replace the `dependencies` block as follows:
+    Taking the setup shown in the [Installation](#installation) section for the JVM platform, you would replace the `dependencies` block as follows:
     ```
     dependencies {
         testImplementation("ch.tutteli.atrium:atrium-fluent-en_GB:$atrium_version") {